- Current students

-|Bachelor of Computing Systems||7||Full-time for three years or part-time options available||Applications programmer, Database analyst, Information systems manager, IT support (hardware), IT support (software), IT systems administrator, Linux systems administrator, Windows systems administrator, Multimedia developer, Network administrator, Network and security analyst, Network designer, Network engineer, Software designer, Systems analyst||Starts February or July|
+|Bachelor of Computing Systems||7||Full-time for three years or part-time options available||Applications programmer, Business analyst, Database analyst, Cyber-security analyst, Game or app designer, Information systems manager, IT support (hardware), IT systems administrator, Linux systems administrator, Windows systems administrator, Multimedia developer, Network administrator, Network and security analyst, Network designer, Tester, Network engineer, Internet and Web developer, Software designer||February or July|

-|Graduate Diploma in Computing||7||Full-time for one year or part-time options available||Applications programmer, Business analyst, Project manager, Software developer, Internet and Web developer, Data analyst, Database analyst and developer, Cyber-security analyst, Network support technician, Network engineer, Network administrator, Systems analyst, Game programmer, Software tester, Software designer||Starts February or July|
+|Graduate Diploma in Computing||7||Full-time for one year or part-time options available||Applications programmer, Business analyst, Project manager, Software developer, Internet and Web developer, Data analyst, Database analyst and developer, Cyber-security analyst, Network support technician, Network engineer, Network administrator, Systems analyst, Game programmer, Software tester, Software designer||February or July|

-|Postgraduate Diploma in Computing||8||Full-time for one year or part-time for two to three years||Information systems manager, IT adviser, Multimedia development manager, Network manager, Software engineer, Systems analyst, Website manager||Starts February or July|
+|Postgraduate Diploma in Computing||8||Full-time for one year or part-time for two to three years||Information systems manager, IT adviser, Multimedia development manager, Researcher, Network manager, Software engineer, Systems analyst, Website manager||February or July|

-|Master of Computing||9||Full-time for two years or part-time for three to five years||Information systems manager, IT adviser, Multimedia development manager, Network manager, Researcher, Website manager||Starts February or July|
+|Master of Computing||9||Full-time for two years or part-time for three to five years||Information systems manager, IT adviser, Multimedia development manager, Network manager, Researcher, Website manager||February or July|

 Cyber Security Research Centre

 For students, the Cyber Security Centre gives you the chance to learn from real life industry research projects.
-You could take part in an international exchange or internships – great exposure to worldwide research in computational intelligence and cyber security.
+You could take part in an international exchange or internships – this gives you great exposure to worldwide research in computational intelligence and cyber security.
 There are also industry workshops and summer school programmes for postgraduate students from around the world.

-We’re proud to be the only tertiary institute in New Zealand to offer cyber security courses.
+We’re proud to be the first tertiary institute in New Zealand to offer cyber security courses.
 You can take them as short courses or as part of an undergraduate or postgraduate programme.
 Topics include include: application security, business continuity and disaster recovery, cryptography and cyber security and cloud computing.